pexchymoon/RM1-Donation/README.md

 # RM1-Donation
 This is an individual Assignment for INFO2302_03

-The javascript interaction for this individual assignment is the dropdown menu and all the navigation bar is in the menu logo once the screen become small
+The javascript interaction for this individual assignment is the dropdown menu and all the navigation bar is in the menu logo once the screen become small.
+The javascript is above RM1.html code

 Link to the reference:
 1. https://youtu.be/GdrbE-s5DgQ?si=5xolhnNOR3kp-zq8